-- Quick and easy lunchboxes - cheap and super easy tips for hassle-free packed lunches.
+- Quick and easy lunchboxes - cheap and super easy tips for hassle-free packed lunches

 We were all brought up to finish the food on our plates, but sometimes it’s more than we really need.
 These days, larger portion sizes are also more readily available, which means that it’s very easy to eat too much.
 Try these ideas to help you give your kids the right amount of food.

-Let the kids watch you serve the meals.
+- Get the kids involved - let the kids watch you serve the meals.
 This way they’re more likely to understand the different portion sizes for different ages.

-If you’re worried about picky eaters not getting a balanced diet, encourage them to try a mouthful of everything on the plate, rather than all of it.
+- Just a mouthful - if you’re worried about picky eaters not getting a balanced diet, encourage them to try a mouthful of everything on the plate, rather than all of it.
 You might find they try more things that way.

-If the kids say they’re hungry while you’re cooking, try giving them a glass of water to fill the gap rather than a snack that could ruin their appetite.
+- Water regularly - if the kids say they’re hungry while you’re cooking, try giving them a glass of water to fill the gap rather than a snack that could ruin their appetite.